 Ever since the 21st Century Cures Act introduced the qualified small employer health reimbursement arrangement (QSEHRA) in 2017, many small employers have had questions about the benefit's taxation.

-According to IRS Notice 2017-67, a QSEHRA is not considered a group health plan, meaning it’s not subject to group health plan requirements.
-But that doesn’t mean the small employer HRA is without compliance regulations.
+According to IRS Notice 2017-671, a QSEHRA isn’t considered group health plan coverage, meaning it's not subject to group health plan requirements.
+But that doesn't mean the small employer HRA is without compliance regulations.

-For a QSEHRA to meet the IRS notice rules, employers need to understand how the QSEHRA is taxed to report the benefit on their eligible employees’ W-2s.
+For a QSEHRA to meet the IRS notice rules, employers need to understand how the QSEHRA is taxed and how to report the benefit on their eligible employees' Form W-2s.

 What are the basic rules surrounding QSEHRA taxation?

-The qualified small employer HRA was created as a formal, tax-free benefit for an eligible employer of fewer than 50 full-time equivalent employees (FTEs).
-In practice, QSEHRA contributions are tax-deductible, and medical expense reimbursement is always free of payroll tax for small organizations and their employees.
+The QSEHRA was created as a formal, tax-free benefit for an eligible employer of fewer than 50 full-time equivalent employees (FTEs).
+In many cases, QSEHRA contributions are tax-deductible for employers.
+QSEHRA reimbursements for medical expenses are also tax-free for employees in many cases as well.

-Organizations using an HRA save an average of 27% for single plans and 52% for family plans compared to organizations that only use a group health insurance plan.
+Organizations using an HRA save an average of 27% for single plans and 52% for family coverage2 compared to organizations that only use a group health insurance plan.